eduloor17/COMP2156_Group35_Assignment/README.md

 The project utilizes GitHub Actions for continuous integration.
 The workflow is defined in the [ci.yml file](https://github.com/eduloor17/COMP2156_Group35_Assignment/blob/main/.github/workflows/ci.yml).
 You can view the workflow file directly by clicking the link above.

+## Branching Strategy
+Branch Protection Rules are enabled to ensure all changes are reviewed and merged by the leader before integration into the main repository, including both direct contributions and those from forks.

 ## Group Assignment - Files details

 ### StudentID: 101503932 - Eduardo Loor